Logo

 In 2000, George Alagiah was part of the BBC team which collected a BAFTA award for its coverage of the Kosovo conflict.

-George Alagiah has won numerous awards including Best International Report at the Royal Television Society in 1993 and in 1994 was the overall winner of the Amnesty International UK Media Awards.
+George Alagiah won numerous awards including Best International Report at the Royal Television Society in 1993, and in 1994 was the overall winner of the Amnesty International UK Media Awards.

-George Alagiah is on the Board of the Royal Shakespeare Company.
+George Alagiah was on the board of the Royal Shakespeare Company.

-From 2002 to 2009, George Alagiah was a patron of the Fairtrade Foundation from which in July 2009, he was obliged to resign by BBC Management who claimed professional conflict of interest.
+From 2002 to 2009, George Alagiah was a patron of The Fairtrade Foundation, but in July 2009 he was obliged to resign by BBC Management, who claimed professional conflict of interest.

 Complaints were received at the BBC from members of the public who were unhappy that George Alagiah had been asked to step down.

-George Alagiah has been actively involved in supporting microfinance as a tool for development, including recent appearances in support of Opportunity International.
+George Alagiah was actively involved in supporting microfinance as a tool for development, including appearances in support of Opportunity International.

-George Alagiah has been a patron of Parenting UK since 2000.
+George Alagiah became a patron of Parenting UK in 2000.

 In March 2018, in an interview with The Sunday Times, George Alagiah noted that his cancer was terminal and could have been caught earlier if the screening programme in England, which is automatically offered from the age of 60, was the same as that in Scotland, where it is automatically offered from the age of 50.

-In October 2022, George Alagiah announced that his cancer had spread further and he took a break from TV to undergo a new series of treatment.
+In October 2022, George Alagiah announced that his cancer had spread further; he subsequently took a break from television to undergo a new course of treatment.